Seminole Tribe of Florida

 The Seminole Tribe of Florida has approximately 4,160 members.
 There are about 700 residents living in the Brighton Reservation Area, which has been particularly impacted by grid resiliency issues.
 This project will serve four facilities located on the Seminole Tribe of Floridas Brighton Reservation (Health Clinic, Administration Building, Public Safety Building, and Veterans Building).

-The project was competitively selected under the U.S. Department of Energy Office of Indian Energy's Fiscal Year 2021 funding opportunity announcement "Energy Technology Deployment on Tribal Lands - 2020" (DE-FOA-0002317) and started in October 2021.
+The project was competitively selected in Fiscal Year 2021 under the DOE Office of Indian Energy's funding opportunity announcement "Energy Technology Deployment on Tribal Lands - 2020" (DE-FOA-0002317) and started in October 2021.

-The November 2021 project status report provides more information.
+The Nov.
+2021 and Nov.
+2022 project status reports provide more information.